mmurygin/notes/soft-skills/listening.md

     * Can I just clarify?
 You're saying that...
     * My understanding is that ...
     * Let me make sure I've got this right; you're saying ...
+    * So let's recap on what has been said and agreed.
 1. Do not take people's language to the extreme
     * it's especially common, when we are criticized
 1. Ask them for possible solutions
     * do not provide people with solutions until they asked
+1. Build on what has been said
+    * What you said about... is really interesting.
+I think we should discuss this more.